 A primary career path for English majors is writing and editing for entities engaged in publishing, journalism, communications and research.
 However, a college graduate with an English degree may possess conceptual and organizational skills useful for careers in many fields.

-According to the U.S. Bureau of Labor Statistics (BLS), the number of positions for writers is expected to grow by 2%, while the number of editors is expected to decline by 5% from 2014-2024, below the average rate of job growth in the nation.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of positions for writers is expected to experience little to no growth, while the number of editors is expected to decline by 3% from 2018-2028.
 Writers and editors with computer and technical experience may have a competitive advantage, so computer skills obtained pursuing an online degree could benefit distance learning graduates.

 With a master's degree in English, graduates are qualified for higher-level writing, editing, publishing and communications jobs.
 Creative writing specialists may pursue work as freelance writers, poets or novelists.